 Initially, the Senate had only six pages.
 Following the First World War, priority was given to candidates who were young boys from needy families.
-The six pages were required to be present for every sitting of the Senate, but the sitting hours at the time did not conflict with school.
-As the work of the Senate expanded and its sitting hours tended to interfere with school, the decision was made to select university students as pages.
+The six pages were required to be present for every sitting of the Senate because the sitting hours did not conflict with school.
+As the work of the Senate expanded and its sitting hours started to interfere with school, the decision was made to select university students as pages.
 This practice began in 1971, and the pages were required to organize their schedules around the sitting hours of the Senate.

-The responsibilities of the Senate pages have been expanded within the past few years.
-While initially only responsible for the chamber during the sittings, pages now assist senators in Senate committee meetings, and also work in the Senate Administration when the Senate is not in session.
+The responsibilities of the Senate pages have been expanded in recent years.
+While initially only responsible for the chamber during the sittings, pages now assist senators in Senate committee meetings and work in the Senate Administration when the Senate is not in session.
 These added tasks provide the pages with a broader understanding of the functions of the Senate.
 As the workload has increased, the size of the Senate Page Program has expanded, first to eight pages, and then to fifteen in 1995.

 Today, the Senate Page Program is made up of 15 young men and women from all over Canada.
-The Senate Pages are required to be university students at the University of Ottawa, Carleton University, Saint-Paul University or l’Université du Québec en Outaouais.
+The Senate pages must be students enrolled at the University of Ottawa, Carleton University, Saint Paul University or l’Université du Québec en Outaouais.

 While many have moved on to other endeavours, it is interesting to note that several Senate pages have moved on to other positions in the Senate.